nashobawinery/NashobaExperience/replit.md

 - **Daily Reports Module**: Department managers log incidents, performance summaries, and track procedure completion.
 Features include:
   - 10 department templates with customizable metrics
   - Incident logging with severity levels and follow-up tracking
-  - Email notifications via SendGrid when reports are submitted
+  - **Department-level Email Notifications**: Each department template has its own notification email list (stored as JSONB array).
+Admins configure recipients in the Departments tab by clicking the edit button on any department card.
+Recipients receive emails via SendGrid when reports are submitted.
   - **Public Access via QR Codes**: Staff can submit reports without logging in using 6-digit access codes.
 Admins create codes in Settings tab, generate QR codes, and staff scan to access a mobile-friendly submission form at `/daily-report/:code`.
+  - **Procedure Templates**: Can be categorized as 'opening', 'closing', or 'general' to track procedure completion status in daily reports.
 - **Role-Based Access Control (RBAC)**: Comprehensive system for managing user permissions across modules with user groups, module access toggles, granular feature permissions (none/view/edit/admin), and auto-sync for security entries.

 ## RBAC: User Groups vs Global Role